mRs-/Black-Friday-Deals/README.md

 macOS app for recording your face directly into your videos.
 Loom but with 1 time payment.

+### 💰 [Loomos](https://loomos.co) ~ 50% OFF till BLACK FRIDAY

+Transform boring screen recordings into studio-quality videos in single click.
+Remove all the 'uhms', translate to 20+ languages
 <p>&nbsp;</p>

 ## 🎨 Graphic Software